jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Using method for 2 income years
 (3) Having made an election under subsection (1), the employer must use the method for the income year to which the election relates and for the next income year.
 Notifying Commissioner of change to method
-(4) An employer may not change the method of calculating the value of the benefit for an income year unless the employer notifies the Commissioner of the proposed change at least 1 year before the start of the income year in which the change is to occur.
+(4) An employer may not change the method of calculating the value of the benefit for an income year, other than from a method given by a paragraph of subsection (5) to the method given by the other paragraph of subsection (5), unless the employer notifies the Commissioner of the proposed change at least 1 year before the start of the income year in which the change is to occur.
 Effectiveness of election in some cases
 (4B) Despite subsections (3) and (4), the method chosen by an employer described in subsection (1)﻿(b) takes effect for the first quarter beginning after the Commissioner receives the election, if the employer—
   (a) is not in the business of lending money; and